 Industrial engineers are involved in the creation of wealth and prosperity.
 This is achieved through designing and implementing better, more productive systems in both a manufacturing and a service environment.
 Industrial engineering is an interdisciplinary program by nature.
 Industrial engineers design, install, fabricate and integrate systems that include people, materials, information, equipment and energy necessary to accomplish the desired function.
 The main areas of employment are in manufacturing, service, consulting and healthcare.

 Industrial engineers often are responsible for productivity improvements, supply chain optimization, project management, feasibility studies for new technologies and applications, lean and just-in-time implementation, health care management and logistics, and systems integration and engineering.
 Whether it's shortening a rollercoaster line, streamlining an operating room, managing a worldwide supply chain, manufacturing and designing superior automobiles, or solving logistics problems, industrial engineers are at the forefront.

-The Department of Industrial and Manufacturing Engineering (IME) at NDSU offers programs in industrial engineering and management and in manufacturing engineering.
-Both programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
+The Department of Industrial and Manufacturing Engineering (IME) at North Dakota State University offers programs in industrial engineering and management and in manufacturing engineering.
+Both programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.